Are You Ready for a Career in IT?

 Q3How long does each class run and is it every day?

-Within four months of graduating, 75% students are working in a paid IT role in local area companies.
-Technical support graduates move into help desk tech roles, building and maintaining a business’s IT environment and assisting its internal and external customers.
+Within four months of graduating, 85% of IT-Ready students are working in a paid IT role in local area companies.
+Technical support graduates move into help desk tech roles, building and maintaining a business’ IT environment and assisting its internal and external customers.
 QA graduates move into software testing roles.
 BA graduates move into project coordinator and junior business analyst roles.
 IT-Ready students who pass their certification exams are eligible for a tech job paying up to $15/hour.
 IT-Ready graduates are effectively employees of that company on a temporary, contract, or full-time permanent basis.
 IT-Ready staff remain in touch with graduates to ensure all goes smoothly.
 ITCS graduates are prepared for additional learning to earn industry certifications for a career in technology.
 Cloud Support graduates move into entry-level tech jobs focused on cloud technologies and systems.

 Alumni Career Support